 Trinity's computer science department provides broad training in design, systems, applications, and the theory of computing.
 Students receive substantial laboratory experience with computers, programming, and other related areas, which provide the knowledge and tools to be successful in both theoretical understandings and applied computing.

 Economics at Trinity gives students the knowledge to understand how the production, distribution, and consumption of goods and services affects the world in which we live.
 A focus on logical thinking makes Trinity’s economics curriculum a valuable foundation for a variety of careers in law, business, and public affairs.

-The department of education at Trinity University provides three nationally accredited graduate programs in education as well as select undergraduate coursework.
+The Department of Education at Trinity University provides three award winning graduate programs in education as well as select undergraduate coursework.
 We strive to prepare our students to become part of a leading force in education for San Antonio and beyond.